-Over a lifetime, an individual may meet the criteria for more than one eating disorder, which suggests a continuum of disturbed eating habits and body image (ADA, 2001).
+A individual may meet the criteria for more than one eating disorder over a lifetime, which suggests a continuum of disturbed eating habits and body image (ADA, 2001).
 Although the DSM-IV-TR criteria call for the diagnosis of a specific eating disorder, the symptoms typically occur along a continuum between those of AN and BN, with many individuals demonstrating a mixture of both disorders (APA, 2000b).
-Consequently, as many as 50% of individuals are diagnosed with Eating Disorder Not Otherwise Specified (EDNOS) (ADA, 2001).
+Consequently, as many as 50 percent of individuals are diagnosed with Eating Disorder Not Otherwise Specified (EDNOS) (ADA, 2001).
 The diagnosis of EDNOS appears to be particularly prevalent in adolescents.
-The classification encompasses youth with symptoms of AN and BN who do not meet the threshold for official diagnosis, as well as youth with binge eating disorder (ADA).
+The classification encompasses youth with symptoms of AN and BN who do not meet the threshold for official diagnosis, as well as youth with a binge eating disorder (BED) (ADA).

-Awareness of the consequences of pediatric obesity has increased.
-Other maladaptive eating patterns and behaviors, such as night eating syndrome (NES) and sleep-related eating disorders (SRED), have also started to receive significant clinical and empirical attention (Howell, Schenck & Crow, 2009).
+Other maladaptive eating patterns and behaviors, such as night eating syndrome (NES) and sleeprelated eating disorders (SRED), have also started to receive significant clinical and empirical attention (Howell, Schenck & Crow, 2009).
 Moreover, because eating disorders occur less often in males, and because males with pathological eating patterns are not characteristically thin or frail, health professionals may underdiagnose them (Weltzin, as quoted by ANRED, 2002).